LGBTQ clergy in Christianity: Congregationalist polities

-In 2009, the British Quakers confirmed the Church was open for LGBT ordination and said issued support for same-sex marriage.
+In 2009, the British Quakers confirmed support for same-sex marriage.

 The United Christian Church decided to ordain openly LGBT Christian clergy at First Annual Conference in Seattle, WA in 2010.

 In the Philippines, the Ekklesia Tou Theou (Church of God) believes and ordains LGBT Christian Clergy through its denominational jurisdiction the Catholic Diocese of One Spirit.

 The Christian Church (Disciples of Christ) has a decentralized church structure as well.
 Regional bodies ordain individuals and as such have different rules regarding ordination.
 Northern California is the only region labeled as Open and Inclusive; however, the Ohio Commission on Ministry (the body that grants ordination) has decided that sexual orientation is not a criterion for ordination.
 At the 2012 Regional Assemblies, a number of Disciples regions (including Kentucky and Indiana) joined Ohio in eliminating sexual orientation as a restriction for ordination.
 Other regions are in the process of investigating the matter, mostly on a polity (since congregations determine ethical fitness for candidates and hire their ministers) and not a theological basis.
 In July 2013, the General Assembly of The Disciples of Christ passed a "Sense of the Assembly" resolution (GA-1327 "Becoming a People of Grace and Welcome to All") to allow ordination clergy "regardless of their sexual orientation or gender identity", although no individual congregation will be forced to ordain LGBT clergy if they object to doing so.